Startup Project

 • Active promotions personalized to the user's ecosystem

-• Trip goal process to keep a user's travel aspirations visible between trips
+• A trip goal that keeps travel aspirations visible between trips

 Solution